-7 Mental health
+8 Mental health

-- 7.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils. - 7.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 7.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a deputy.
+- 8.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils. - 8.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 8.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a Deputy who will alert other relevant agencies as necessary.

-8 Children who are lesbian, gay, bi or trans (LGBT)
+9 Children who are lesbian, gay, bi or trans (LGBT)

-- 8.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-Unfortunately, children who are LGBT, or are simply perceived to be LGBT, can be targeted by other children.
-The risk to these children can be compounded where children who are LGBT lack a trusted adult with whom they can be open. - 8.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.
+9.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
+Unfortunately, children who are LGBT, or are simply perceived to be LGBT, can

+- be targeted by other children.
+The risk to these children can be compounded where children who are LGBT lack a trusted adult with whom they can be open. - 9.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them. - 9.3 The 2024 Cass review of gender identity services for children and young people identified that caution is necessary for children questioning their gender as there remain many unknowns about the impact of social transition and children may well have wider vulnerabilities, including having complex mental health and psychosocial needs. - 9.4 When supporting a gender questioning child, as recommended by statutory guidance, we take a cautious approach and consider the broad range of their individual needs, in partnership with the child's parents (other than in the exceptionally rare circumstances where involving parents would constitute a significant risk of harm to the child), including any clinical advice that is available and how to address wider vulnerabilities such as the risk of bullying.

-9 Child-on-child abuse
+10 Child-on-child abuse